-- 1. At least 50 percent of the building frontage of the sidewalk level story shall be for the following uses (as described in Table 4.4.13(A)), for a minimum depth of 20 feet: - a.
-General retail uses and/or facilities, except that sales of automotive parts, lawn care equipment, firearms, or secondhand material (other than verifiable antiques) are not permitted. - b.
-Services and facilities. - c.
-Hotels, motels, or residential-type inns as a Conditional Use. - 2.
+- 1. At least 50 percent of the building frontage of the sidewalk level story shall be for the following uses (as described in Table 4.4.13(A)): - a.
+General retail uses and/or facilities, except that sales of automotive parts, lawn care equipment, firearms, or second hand material (other than verifiable antiques) are not permitted. - b.
+Services and facilities - c.
+Hotels, motels, or residential-type inns as a Conditional Use - 2.
 Up to 50 percent of the building frontage of the sidewalk level story may be for business, professional, and medical uses/offices; more than 50 percent may be approved as a Conditional Use.